nextflow-io/nextflow/docs/google.md

 Create or edit the file `nextflow.config` in your project root directory.
 The config must specify the following parameters:

-- Google Cloud Batch as Nextflow executor i.e. `process.executor = 'google-batch'`.
+- Google Cloud Batch as Nextflow executor
-- The Docker container image to be used to run pipeline tasks e.g. `process.container = 'biocontainers/salmon:0.8.2--1'`.
+- The Docker container image(s) for pipeline tasks
-- The Google Cloud `project` ID to run in e.g. `google.project = 'rare-lattice-222412'`.
+- The Google Cloud project ID and location
-- The Google location e.g. `google.location = 'us-central1'`.

 Example: